 Kayaking in the Waikato River is easily one of the best things to do in Taupo.
 It’s a great way to relax and connect with nature while getting up close to the beautiful scenery Taupo has to offer.

 The guided kayak trip takes you along the Waikato River in Taupo, where you’ll kayak past forests, swimming holes, islands, and even the Taupo Bungy platform, where you can see people take the plunge (next on this list!).
 The tour finishes with a dip in some natural hot springs

 The tour is around 2 hours and includes all the kayaking gear, a professional guide to show you the way, and complimentary photos of your experience!
 The best part is, that tickets are only $69 NZD!

-The scariest thing I have ever done is go bungy jumping!
+The scariest thing I have ever done is go bungy jumping in NZ!
 Even skydiving was nothing compared to the thrill of bungy.
 There’s just something so cool (and terrifying!) about launching yourself off a platform towards the ground.

 At Taupo Bungy, you can leap off a platform above the Waikato River at a height of 47 meters (154 feet)!
 It’s fun, scary, and exciting all at the same time.
 The best part is, if you’re too scared to go alone, you can choose to do a tandem bungy for moral support.